Menu

 Funded by The Canadian Institutes of Health Research (CIHR)

-Since 2017, Dr. Charles Plante has been leading a team with the UPHN Research Group to advance the measurement of health inequalities in Canada’s cities using existing data.
-We call this project “Measuring Trends in Health Inequalities in Cities.”
-In 2023, CIHR provided the team with $100,000 in bridge funding to begin the development of the Canadian Social Determinants Urban Laboratory (CSDUL, pronounced \si-jil’ \).
+Since 2017, Dr. Charles Plante has led the UPHN Research Group in advancing the measurement of health inequalities in Canada’s cities using existing data.
+This initiative, known as “Measuring Trends in Health Inequalities in Cities,” received $750,000 in 2023 from CIHR to establish the Canadian Social Determinants Urban Laboratory (CSDUL, pronounced si-jil).
+The CSDUL project will develop concepts, variables, and codes to help analyze how social factors impact health in cities across Canada.
+The team plans to release CSDUL in 2027.

 In 2021, we released the report Urban Income-Related Health Inequalities in Canada: City-Level Results in Health System Use and Self-Reported Indicators, which has framed our work ever since.
 The report found that income-related health inequalities in Canada’s cities were prevalent for every indicator we examined, but they were also very different between cities.
 Additionally, health inequalities have not tended to improve since the early 2000s, although there were exceptions.
 Much of the team’s attention has now turned to assembling data and creating tools for unpacking what drives city-level differences in health inequalities.